20100215/Analyzing_Football_Matches/2_WorldCup/README.md

 - Which country scored the most goals?
 - Which country had the most finals appearances?
-- Which ear did teams score the most goals?
+- Which year did teams score the most goals?
 - Is there an advantage for the host country?

 Inspired from the code along from DataCamp, with additional twists performed: [https://www.datacamp.com/code-along/live-training-exploring-world-cup-data-power-bi](https://www.datacamp.com/code-along/live-training-exploring-world-cup-data-power-bi)